Te Tai Uka a Pia

-In this project, we’re working with hapū and iwi from Te Waipounamu and Rekohu to better understand the extent and nature of the relationships Māori had with the Antarctic and Southern Oceans.
+In this project, we have worked with hapū and iwi from Te Waipounamu and Rekohu to better understand the extent and nature of the relationships Māori had with the Antarctic and Southern Oceans.
 We have also worked to identify connections between the knowledge of our adaptive tūpuna and the challenges we face in climate change.

 This project in the media:

 - Mātauranga Māori takes vital role in protecting Antarctic climate research, Te Ao Māori News

 - Did Māori voyagers reach Antarctica?, Māori Television